jpsaha/MOTPold/index.md

 ## Problem Solving Sessions at IISER Bhopal

-* A series of Problem Solving Sessions will be organized at IISER Bhopal.
+* A series of Problem Solving Sessions will be organized at IISER Bhopal in person.
   * The aim is to develop an interest in mathematics among the students by encouraging them to work on problems falling broadly within the scope of the Mathematical Olympiad.
   * The first session will tentatively take place in August 2024.
   * Applications to be accepted during June, 2024 through a Google form.